Google L5 Coding Interview: What Actually Changes

 Training the reasoning layer

-The gap between "can solve problems" and "can reason about solutions" is a practice gap, not a knowledge gap.
+The distance between "can solve problems" and "can reason about solutions" comes down to practice, not knowledge.
 Preparation that trains the first skill doesn't automatically develop the second.
 Training reasoning depth requires a different kind of practice:

 - 2Identify edge cases from structure: Don't memorise a checklist of edge cases.
 Look at your solution's structure and ask where it could break.
 A binary search has boundary conditions at